adansons/base/README.md

 curl -sSL https://raw.githubusercontent.com/adansons/base/main/download_mnist.py > download_mnist.py
 ```

-run download-mnist script. you can specify any folder for downloading as last argument(default “~/dataset/mnist”). if you run this command on Windows, please replace it to windows path like “C:\dataset\mnist”
+run the download-mnist script. you can specify any folder for downloading as the last argument(default “~/dataset/mnist”). if you run this command on Windows, please replace it with the windows path like “C:\dataset\mnist”

 ```bash
 python3 ./download_mnist.py ~/dataset/mnist
 ```

-> Note: Base can link the data files if you put anywhere in local computer.
-So if you already downloaded mnist dataset, you can use it
+> Note: Base can link the data files if you put them anywhere on the local computer.
+So if you already downloaded the mnist dataset, you can use it

 after downloading, you can see data files in ~/dataset/mnist.